huffstler/UntestedThoughts/README.md

 ##Thought 5
 Create new font that is derived from the overlapping form of the 10 top monospace fonts.
 Sort of like this web app, but with more fonts: https://tiff.herokuapp.com/

+##Thought 6
+Bootstrapped Artifical Intelligence.
+(Or whatever you would call it)
+Have two separate instances of a basic(-HUGE understatement) AI, that can improve source code.
+(Ie, make it more efficient, robust, add features whatever.
+Point them at each other.
+They both start out with the same source, but Machine A makes changes first, which means Machine B is now "better".
+Machine B then makes changes to A. Since its "better" though, it won't make the same changes that A made to B. IE, it'll make more intelligent changes / features whatever.
+Continue until Terminator: Judgement Day occurs.